-Individuals who have completed at least 120 semester hours of college and have earned a bachelor’s degree are eligible to sit for the Uniform CPA Examination.
-Visit the KSBA website to apply for the exam.
+Individuals who have completed at least 120 credit hours of college and have earned a bachelor’s degree are eligible to sit for the Uniform CPA Exam.
+Visit the KSBA website to apply for the CPA exam.
 Once you receive the application packet, fill out the forms and send in official transcripts from your colleges or university, along with the applicable fees.
-These fees include an initial examination fee, and additional fees for each of the four sections of the exam, along with other fees detailed in the application.
+These fees include an initial examination fee, and additional fees for each of the four sections of the CPA exam, along with other fees detailed in the application.
 Read thoroughly and take the application to a notary before signing; after notarization, send the package to:

 Kentucky State Board